 The first reference is to “God our Father” (1:2).
-Believers are counted as sons of God (e.g. Rom.
+This refers to believers.
+They are sons of God (e.g. Rom.
 8:14).
 Christ Jesus taught us to pray, “Our Father who is in heaven” (Mt.
 6:9).
 He is our Father because He loves us and cares for us.

 Next we find two references to God as “the Father of our Lord Jesus Christ” (1:3; cf. 1:12-13).
 The word “son” in Colossians is only found in 1:13, where Jesus is described as “His beloved Son”.
 This is not discussed in Colossians, but Jesus is the Son of God in a different way; He is “the only begotten from the Father” (John 1:14).
-This mystery is discussed further in the next article.
+This mystery is discussed further in Only Begotten Son of God.

 Next we find “Father” in 1:19: “it was the Father’s good pleasure for all the fullness to dwell in Him.”
 As already stated, Colossians maintains a clear distinction between God and Christ Jesus.
 “Father” is another name for God.
 What 1:19 therefore says is that it was God’s will for “all the fullness” to dwells in Jesus.
-This amazing statement is also discussed in more detail in the next article, when we ask who Jesus is.
+This amazing statement is also discussed in God is the Head of Christ.

 The title Christ is used 26 times.
 The name Jesus is used 6 times, but never alone, always as Jesus Christ or as Christ Jesus.
 Jesus was a common name at the time.
 The addition of “Christ” was therefore necessary to Identify Him.
-Paul, in this letter, actually mentions somebody else by that same name (4:11).
+Paul, in this letter, actually mentions somebody else by the name Jesus (4:11).